benaepli/raft/docs/design.md

 #### 2. Deduplication

 Prevents the same command from being applied more than once in the case of client retries.

-- Implementation: Each append request must include a unique client-generated ID.
-The wrapper maintains a map of recently seen IDs.
-If an ID is already in the map, the append request is rejected.
-This map of seen IDs will be persisted along with other Raft state to survive restarts.
-- Optimization: A bloom filter is a potential future optimization for the "seen IDs" map, but a std::unordered_map will be used initially.

 #### 3. Automatic Snapshots